-JAZZpects offers an insight into the collection of the Jazzinstitut in different forms.
-There are longer essays that evaluate parts of our archive, but also shorter contributions that contextualize individual documents, letters, publications, photos, or posters.
+JAZZpects offers an insight into the collection of the Jazzinstitut.
+These pages will include longer essays that evaluate parts of our archive, but also shorter pieces that contextualize individual documents, letters, publications, photos, posters.

 No 5: Jazz in der Kammer (1965-1990) (April 2023)